‘The Legend of Billie Jean’ With Bill Simmons and Chris Ryan

 He comes in.

-He's like a really good actor, and I'm just going to be the district attorney of Corpus Christi.
+He's like, I'm fucking 10 months away from making Paris, Texas.
+He's like a really good actor, and I'm just going to be the district attorney of Corpus Christie.

-And the scene he has with Peter Coyote in the beginning, where he's like, yeah, it's pretty smart to do it this way.
+And the scene he has with Peter Coyote in the beginning, where he's like, oh, it's pretty smart to do it this way.
+Like, if you were going to do it, like, blah, blah, blah.

 Really good scene.

 He's good.
+I guess putter.

-I think Putter's funny.
+I think putter's funny.

 Okay.

+Recasting couch director of City.
+Can I offer you young James Spader as Lloyd?
 In the same city, or you want to move it to like Concord, New Hampshire, or something?
+No,

 I think he Texas is it up.

-By the way, Keith Core did no accent in this movie for Corpus Christie.
+By the way, Keith Core did no accent in this movie.
+For Corpus Christie.

 I assume he goes to private school.
+What about young Cuzak for Lloyd?
+Yeah, 18-19 years old.

-There you go, Craig.
+Oh, there you go, Craig.
+There you go.

 It's great.

+away from being a pretty great soundtrack.
 The golf course scene, the song's not good enough.

 Pretty persuasion by R.E.M.